 Depending on the car manufacturer, the P0322 code’s definition may vary.
-Cars with the P0322 code include but are not limited to those made by Audi, Mazda, Mercedes, and Volkswagen.
-For the precise code definition, consult the relevant repair manual or database.
+For precise code definition, consult the relevant repair manual or database.
 Every car is unique.
 Before you investigate and resolve the underlying problems that led to the diagnostic trouble codes, you must be certain that you have all the necessary repair information.

 The powertrain control module (PCM) uses various engine sensors to operate the engine more effectively.
-These include, among many others, the crankshaft position sensor (CKP) and the camshaft position sensor (CMP), which offer data on engine speed and position.
+These include, among many others, the camshaft position sensor (CMP) and crankshaft position sensor (CKP), which offer data on engine speed and position.

 What does Code P0322 mean?